Brussels Ring

+History

 The first sections of the road were built in the late 1950s, but the main part was built during the 1970s, with the end of construction in 1978.
 The Brussels Ring has interchanges with the European routes E40 (at the Groot-Bijgaarden and Sint-Stevens-Woluwe interchanges), E19 (at the Machelen and Ittre interchanges), E411 (at the Leonard crossroads), and E429 (at the Halle interchange).
 It also has interchanges with national highways A12 (at the Strombeek-Bever interchange) and A201 (at the Zaventem interchange).

 Course

 The Strombeek-Bever interchange with the A12 is located in Grimbergen municipality.
-Going clockwise from there, the ring then crosses the municipalities of City of Brussels, Vilvoorde, Machelen, Zaventem, Kraainem, Wezembeek-Oppem, Tervuren, Auderghem/Oudergem, Watermael-Boitsfort/Watermaal-Bosvoorde, Hoeilaart, Waterloo, Braine-l'Alleud, Braine-le-Château, Halle, Beersel, Drogenbos, Forest, Sint-Pieters-Leeuw, Anderlecht, Dilbeek, Asse and Wemmel.
-In all the ring crosses 15 municipalities in Flanders, 5 in the Brussels region, and 3 in Wallonia.
+Going clockwise from there, the ring then crosses the municipalities of City of Brussels, Vilvoorde, Machelen, Zaventem, Kraainem, Wezembeek-Oppem, Tervuren, Auderghem/Oudergem, Watermael-Boitsfort/Watermaal-Bosvoorde, Hoeilaart, Waterloo, Braine-l'Alleud, Braine-le-Château, Halle, Beersel, Drogenbos, Forest/Vorst, Sint-Pieters-Leeuw, Anderlecht, Dilbeek, Asse and Wemmel.
+In all the ring crosses fifteen municipalities in Flanders, five in the Brussels Region, and three in Wallonia.

 Ramps

-As well as having 8 interchanges with other highways, the Brussels Ring has 27 ramps (junctions), numbered counterclockwise from 1 to 27:
+As well as having eight interchanges with other highways, the Brussels Ring has twenty-seven ramps (junctions), numbered counterclockwise from 1 to 27: